 Many students will focus primarily on one genre in the advanced stage of the program as they move toward thesis.
 Students can choose from poetry, fiction, creative nonfiction (e.g., the essay, memoir, biography, etc.), children's literature, or any combination of genres.
-Courses in playwriting and screenwriting also are offered.
+Courses in playwriting, screenwriting, and the graphic novel are also offered.